-Guadalajara is Mexico’s second city, with a population of some 4 million people in the metropolitan area, and it’s an important cultural and business hub.
-Located in the state of Jalisco, it's commonly known as the birthplace of mariachi, tequila, and charreria—Mexico’s national sport.
+Guadalajara is Mexico’s second city, with a population of some five million people in the metropolitan area, and it’s an important cultural and business hub.
+Located in the state of Jalisco, it's commonly known as the birthplace of Mariachi, tequila, and charreria—Mexico’s national sport.
 Guadalajara enjoys warm, spring-like weather most of the year.
 Although no season is a bad time to go, the best time to visit Guadalajara is in the fall, from September through December, when temperatures are pleasant, there’s little rain, and you’ll find interesting cultural festivals taking place.
 Whenever you decide to visit, this guide will give you the information you need to plan your trip.

 The Weather in Guadalajara

 The weather in Guadalajara is generally pleasant, with temperatures ranging between 55 and 95 degrees F (12 to 35 degrees C) most of the year.
 You can expect the warmest temperatures in the springtime.
 Most of the rain falls during the summer, and winter can be quite cool, especially at night.
 The fall is the best season to visit for little to no rain, and the most pleasant temperatures.
 May is the warmest month in Guadalajara, with an average temperature of 74 degrees F (23 degrees C) January has the coolest temperatures, averaging 60 degrees F (15 degrees C).
 Summertime is the rainy season.
-It may rain every day during the peak rains between July and September, but don’t worry, it won’t rain all day!
+It may rain every day during the peak rains between July and September, but don’t worry, it won’t rain all day.
 Generally, the city experiences late afternoon thunderstorms, although you may see the occasional hail as well.
-August is the wettest month with an average of 9 inches (230 mm) of rain.
+July is the wettest month with an average of seven inches (177 mm) of rain.